-Leading the way in cannabis research, Pelin Thorogood, is the President and Co-Founder of Wholistic Research & Education Foundation and Chief Trust Officer of Svn Space.
+Leading the way in cannabis research, Pelin Thorogood, is the President and Co-Founder of Wholistic Research & Education Foundation and Chief Health and Research Contributor for Svn Space.

 1. Could you please tell us about your personal connection to cannabis?
 Did you have any pre-conceived notions with cannabis?

 Until a few years ago, I honestly didn’t know much about cannabis and certainly had never heard of CBD.
 I was vaguely aware that medical marijuana was recommended for cancer patients or in other end-of-life situations to ease pain, but outside of that I viewed cannabis as more of a recreational substance, akin to alcohol or tobacco.
 Little did I know about the diversity of its potential health benefits or the existence of CBD and other non-psychoactive cannabinoids.

 2. What inspired you and your co-founder Andy to create the Wholistic Research & Education Foundation and can you tell us more about your mission?

 I co-founded Wholistic with my friend and business partner Andy Noorda.
 Both of us had personally experienced the benefits of CBD and in Andy’s case, it was truly a life-changing experience.

 His son Max was born with cerebral palsy and had experienced massive spasticity his whole life which interfered with his therapy.
 When Max turned 11, Andy started using CBD on him after learning about its anti-inflammatory and anti-anxiety effects.
 I understand that within minutes of the initial topical CBD treatment, Max relaxed and opened his tight fist for the very first time.
 After three years of CBD treatments, Max is now able to throw balls, hug his father, and participate in therapy in a far more meaningful manner than ever before.
 The improvements to his condition—and the hope this has provided Max’s family—have been just absolutely remarkable.